Ryan McMahon Preview, Player Props: Rockies vs. Blue Jays

-The Colorado Rockies and Ryan McMahon (.378 slugging percentage over his past 10 games, including one homer), take on starter Yusei Kikuchi and the Toronto Blue Jays at Coors Field, Saturday at 8:10 PM ET.
+The Colorado Rockies and Ryan McMahon (.395 slugging percentage over his past 10 games, including one homer), take on starter Kevin Gausman and the Toronto Blue Jays at Coors Field, Sunday at 3:10 PM ET.

-He strung together two hits (going 2-for-5 with a double and an RBI) in his most recent game against the Blue Jays.
+In his most recent game, he strung together two hits (going 2-for-5) against the Blue Jays.

 Ryan McMahon Game Info & Props vs. the Blue Jays